Programmery/tesla-test-page/README.md

 ### Components
 Since it is essentially a JS,HTML,CSS project, components are just folders with appropriate styles.
-There were alternatives to this decision, but the one that I liked the most (building an SSR server with Vue/React-like components) was not possible in a short time.
-The task forbids usage of frameworks like express.
+There were alternatives to this decision, but the one that I liked the most (building an SSR server with Vue/React-like components) was not possible: the task forbids usage of frameworks like express.

 Components communicate with each other through their Controllers and subscriptions.
 Form tracks updates and triggers necessary updates in other components.

 ## Found a bug? 🐛 Want something more?
-Apologies, hit me up and I will fix it :)
+Hit me up and I will fix it! :)

 This project was done in short time, but I tried to pay attention to the details and make it fun too.